Mother (video game series): Future of the series

 Around Mother 3s 2006 release, Itoi stated that he had no plans to make Mother 4, which he has reaffirmed repeatedly.
 Itoi has said that, of the three, he had the strongest drive to create the first Mother video game, and that it was made for the players.
 He made the second game as an exploration of his personal interests, and wanted to run wild with the third.
 While reflecting on Mother 3s 2000 cancellation, Itoi recounted the great efforts the team made to tell small parts of the story, and felt this was a core theme in the series' development.

 In the absence of continued support for the series, an EarthBound fan community coalesced at Starmen.net with the intent to have Nintendo of America acknowledge their interest in Mother series.
 They drafted petitions for English language releases and created a full-color, 270-page anthology of fan art.
 Upon "little" response from Nintendo, they localized Mother 3 by themselves and printed a "professional quality strategy guide" through Fangamer, a video game merchandising site that spun off from Starmen.net.
 The Verge cited the effort as proof of the fan base's dedication.
 Other fan efforts include EarthBound, USA, a full-length documentary on Starmen.net and the fan community, and Oddity (previously titled Mother 4), a game that was initially developed as a fan-produced sequel to the Mother series that went into production when Itoi definitively "declared" that he was done with the series.

 IGN described the series as neglected by Nintendo in North America, as Mother 1, Mother 1+2, and Mother 3 were not released outside Japan.
 Despite this, Ness's recurrence in the Super Smash Bros. series signaled favorable odds for the future of the Mother series.
 IGN and Nintendo Power readers anticipated a rerelease of EarthBound on the Wii's Virtual Console upon its launch in 2006, but it did not materialize.
 A Japanese rerelease was announced in 2013 for the Wii U Virtual Console as part of a celebration of the anniversaries of the NES and Mother 2.
 North American and European releases for the same platform followed, with Nintendo president Satoru Iwata crediting fan interest on the company's Miiverse social platform.
 The game was a "top-seller" on the Wii U Virtual Console, and Kotaku users and first-time EarthBound players had an "overwhelmingly positive" response to the game.
 Simon Parkin wrote that the game's rerelease was a "momentous occasion" as the return of "one of Nintendo's few remaining lost classics" after 20 years.
 In an interview in late November 2015, Shigesato Itoi has once again denied plans to create a Mother 4, despite fan feedback.
+American developer Toby Fox considered pitching to Itoi that he could help him make a fourth game in the Mother franchise, but changed his mind after Itoi encouraged Fox to make a sequel to Undertale.